flanksource/canary-checker/docs/prereqs.md

-# Prerequisites
+# Optional Prerequisites

-The Canary Checker leans heavily on Prometheous integration.
-This guide explains how to install the dependencies.
+Canary Checker can integrate with Prometheous and ships with a few defined promethues service monitors.
+While not strictly required this guide explains how to install the optional dependencies.

 ## A Kubernetes Cluster